AstaBench: Rigorous Benchmarking of AI Agents with a Scientific Research Suite

-In response, we present a set of benchmarking principles and the first benchmark suite, built upon these principles, that overcomes the aforementioned limitations, along with open-source resources that enable more rigorous, comprehensive measurement.
+In response, we present a set of benchmarking principles and a benchmark suite, built upon these principles, that overcomes the aforementioned limitations, along with open-source resources that enable more rigorous, comprehensive measurement.
 Specifically:

 \begin{itemize}[leftmargin=*]

 \item We formalize principles for rigorously benchmarking agents (\cref{sec:principles}), which address key limitations of current agent benchmark suites.